lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 The checkbox for :guilabel:`ask confirmation to leave session` gives you a simple yes no dialog to make sure you really want to leave so you do not lose your work uncheck it if you do not want this and find this dialog annoying.
 The lock screen before suspending or hibrenating locks your screen before suspending and hibernating and is checked by default unchecking this will leave this so the screen is not unlocked after suspending or hibernating.

 The :guilabel:`Default Applications` tab lets you change your default browser and terminal emeulator.
-The drop down for terminal emulator lets you change the terminal emulator and the drop down for web browser lets you change your webbrowser.
+The drop down for :guilabel:`terminal emulator` lets you change the terminal emulator and the drop down for :guilabel:`web browser` lets you change your webbrowser.

 The :guilabel:`Autostart` tab has settings for what to autostart.
 The autostart applications lets you choose which applications to autostart like managers for print queues.
 All of these are check-boxes to start various programs.
 You can start a program at startup by adding it here.
 Click the add button, give the process a name e.g. "Terminal drop down" and type in the appropriate terminal command e.g. "terminal -d"